 Heading off across Europe for a summer adventure is one of the best things about being a campervan owner.
 So make sure you’ve got adequate protection before you leave home.

 Exploring new cultures and places is a great reason to travel in your campervan.
 But it can mean you’ll find yourself in unfamiliar territory and vulnerable to road traffic accidents and damage.
+Why not visit our top 5 destinations for history lovers during your music road trip across Europe.

 Wherever your intended destination, by using our trusted panel of insurers the team at Motorhome Protect will search out the very best campervan insurance, tailored to your vehicle, needs and budget.